benkitia/amabot/README.md

 4. Name your bot and add a profile picture (optional)
 5. Find and save your token somewhere safe
 6. Create a MongoDB cluster, this should be easy to figure out.
 Use Google as a resource if you're having difficulties
-7. Create a database called "amabot" and 2 collections called "questions" and "config" respectively
+7. Create a database called "amabot" with a collection called "questions"
-8. Rename configexample.py to Config.py and replace the variables
+8. Rename configexample.py to Config.py and replace the variables as described in the file
-9. Grab your Mongo URI to connect to your cluster and paste it in the quotes within the brackets accompanying "MongoClient" near the top ama.py
-10. Navigate to the main bot folder in terminal and type `python main.py` if you're on Windows, and `python3 main.py` if you're on a unix-based OS
+9. Navigate to the main bot folder in terminal and type `python main.py` if you're on Windows, and `python3 main.py` if you're on a unix-based OS (macOS or Linux)

-For support, join the [Waffle Development Discord Guild](https://discord.com/invite/zrBqN2v) or email support@waffledev.xyz
+For support, join [my Discord Guild](https://discord.com/invite/zrBqN2v) or email support@bensonkitia.me

 ## Using The Bot

-You'll need to replace the variables in the config document on Mongo.

 When a user posts a question (with a question mark) in the specified submission channel it'll be sent to the queue channel.
 When a mod approves the question with a reaction it'll be sent to a channel where the guest can answer the question by quoting it and typing a reply.